citp/election-emails/email-server/README.md

     myhook unix - n n - - pipe
     flags=F user=amathur argv=/mnt/volume_nyc3_01/script.sh ${sender} ${size} ${recipient}

 Replace `user=amathur` with the name of your user.
-The `master.cf` file available in this repository describes how to incorporate the hook in the Postfix configuraiton file.
+The `master.cf` file available in this repository describes how to incorporate the hook in the Postfix configuration file.

 ## Python setup
 Create a virtual environment with the packages listed in the `requirements.txt` file.